vic-k-y/ImagTo/README.md

 license: openrail
 ---
 ImagTo is a Stable diffusion Image generation web app build with help of Gradio - A python tool to create customized UI interfaces.
 This application does not generate image itself but sourced from an API. <br />
-Try the app here: https://imagto.azurewebsites.net/   or   https://vickyji-imagto.hf.space/
+Try the app here: https://imagto.azurewebsites.net/   or   https://vickyji-imagto.hf.space/<br />
+You can get your own api key here -> https://app.prodia.com/